janezkranjc/twitter-tap/README.md

 v1.0.0:

--  This version no longer reuires a separate settings.py file as all options can be entered as command line arguments
+-  This version no longer reuqires a separate settings.py file as all options can be entered as command line arguments

 v0.1.0: